-Bellevue's 14 miles of shorelines along Lake Washington and Lake Sammamish are valuable recreational and aesthetic resources.
+Bellevue's 14 miles of shoreline along Lake Washington and Lake Sammamish are valuable recreational and aesthetic resources.
 Despite proximity to this resource, total shoreline in public ownership is approximately 1.7 miles (12%), with the majority on Lake Washington.
-There is also an undeveloped City-owned site on Lake Sammamish that was expanded in 2020.
+There is also an undeveloped city-owned site on Lake Sammamish that was expanded in 2020.
 As a waterfront community, there is a high level of interest in water-related recreational activities.
 On average, in the course of one year, 65% of Bellevue residents will visit a beach park or boat launch and one in three Bellevue residents will visit at least six times or more in a year.
-Bellevue shorelines provide opportunities for swimming, fishing, boating, sunbathing, and picnicking.
-The shoreline area also provides intangible benefits such as aesthetic enjoyment, ecological interest, historic and cultural enrichment, and spiritual renewal.
-Responding to the community's long-held desire for additional public water access, the City remains strongly committed to providing additional public waterfront access opportunities.
+Bellevue shoreline provides opportunities for swimming, fishing, boating, sunbathing and picnicking.
+The shoreline also provides intangible benefits such as aesthetic enjoyment, ecological interest, historic and cultural enrichment, and spiritual renewal.
+Responding to the community's long-held desire for additional public water access, the city remains strongly committed to providing additional public waterfront access opportunities.

-Parks & Open Space Inventory and Program Statistics
+Parks and Open Space Inventory and Program Statistics

-Bellevue's parks and open space system includes over 2,700 acres of land within City limits and about 80 additional acres outside of the City.
-The Parks and Community Services Department manages 78 developed park sites and over 98 miles of multi-use trails.
-Some facilities within developed parks and open space include 18 ballfields, 12 soccer (or multi-use) fields, 47 playgrounds, 26 basketball courts, 37 tennis courts (some lined for pickleball), 13 picnic shelters, three community farms, and 100 community garden plots.
-The department maintains 100 buildings totaling 267,000 square feet.
+Bellevue's parks and open space system includes over 2,700 acres of land within city limits and about 80 additional acres outside of the city.
+Parks & Community Services manages 78 developed park sites and over 98 miles of multi-use trails.
+Facilities within developed parks and open space include 18 ballfields, 12 soccer (or multi-use) fields, 47 playgrounds, 26 basketball courts, 37 tennis courts (some lined for pickleball), 13 picnic shelters, three community farms and 100 community garden plots.
+Parks & Community Services maintains 100 buildings totaling 267,000 square feet.
 Four large multi-use community centers and other recreation facilities serve different geographic areas of the city and offer services targeting specific population groups, including community outreach and environmental education programming.

-Through the Recreation Division, the parks system provides opportunities for sports, visual and performing arts, special community events, after-school and summer day camps, youth leadership development, and life-long learning skills.
+Through the Recreation Division, the parks system provides opportunities for sports, visual and performing arts, special community events, after-school and summer day camps, youth leadership development and life-long learning skills.
 These programs lead to over 700,000 interactions with program participants annually.
-Finally, through the Department's Human Services Division, funding partnerships are maintained with 49 non-profit agencies to support over 118 different programs serving the needs of low- and moderate-income Bellevue residents.
+Through the Parks & Community Services Department's Human Services Division, funding partnerships are maintained with 49 non-profit agencies to support over 118 different programs serving the needs of low- and moderate-income Bellevue residents.
 These numbers include agencies and programs funded through dollars allocated to respond to the COVID-19 pandemic.
 Agency partnerships are anticipated to continue post-pandemic.

-Use of the Parks & Open Space System
+Use of the Parks and Open Space System

-In fall 2021, nearly 475 Bellevue residents completed a random sample Parks & Community Services Survey.
+In late 2021 and early 2022, nearly 470 Bellevue residents completed a random sample Bellevue Parks & Community Services Survey.
 A statistically valid sample of residents provided information about their use of the parks system, priorities for future park system development and questions about their fitness habits and recreation preferences.
-Bellevue residents strongly feel that parks have a positive impact on their quality of life with 94% of respondents indicating that parks enhance their quality of life.
+Bellevue residents strongly feel that parks have a positive impact on their quality of life with 95% of respondents indicating that parks enhance their quality of life.